kambasht/Disaster-Reponse-ETL-Pipeline-and-Modeling/README.md

 ## Folder setup

 The relevant files have been attached in the github code.
-Make sure you create the following folder structure on your system to successfully run the ETL, modeling and the web app.
+Make sure you create the following folder structure on your system to successfully run the ETL, modeling and the web app run.

 Folder Structure: